Anthrax weaponization: 1942 International biological weapons Programs

 As a response to possible attacks from Germany, the United States, Great Britain and Canada started biological weapons programs.
 Experimentation of these bombs occurred in Mississippi, Utah and Gruinard Island in Scotland.

 Gruinard Island

 In 1942 and 1943 n-bomb cluster munition, containing anthrax spores were detonated over Gruinard Island, as a joint research program between the United States, Canada and Great Britain.
 80 sheep were placed on the island prior to the dispersal of aerosol anthrax; all of them died.
 More interest in Gruinard Island came in the early 1980s when a survey discovered that there was still anthrax contamination in the environment, showing the long term effects of anthrax use as a biological weapons.
 In 1986 Great Britain decontaminated the island with a mixture of formaldehyde and seawater, and was passed as safe by a group of scientists led by the secretary of the Agricultural and Food Research Council in 1988 after 40 sheep were raised on the island for several months without symptoms of anthrax infection.

+Vigo Ordnance Plant

+In 1944, the US converted the Vigo Ordnance Plant, Terre Haute, Indiana, to mass produce biological agents for the U.S. bio-weapons program.
+Specifically, the intention was to use the plant to produce anthrax bombs at industrial scale.
+Although the Vigo plant never actually produced bio-weapons before the end of World War II, based on preliminary studies performed at Camp Detrick (now Fort Detrick), it did produce 8000 pounds of the anthrax simulant, Bacillus atrophaeus (then termed Bacillus globigii), which was used in weapons development testing.